RobvEmous/StateMachineTesting/README.md

   * `Run As > Maven Install` (requires the use of a __JDK__ instead of a __JRE__)

 ## Setup
 You will first setup the state learner and then you can choose (one of) the different TLS implementation servers to use the learner on.
+The alphabeth of TLS messages, the client was allowed to sent, can be viewed by looking at the config.properties file in this repo.

 ### Setup and run the State Learner
 * Locate the example properties file in `StateLearner/examples/configuration` and overwrite it with the properties file of this repo.
 You probably want to change a number of lines: